 Circular ride via Monsaraz

 This is a region of ancient human occupation, and on today's route you can see several relics that reveal the existence of different cultures from other times, such as the Cromeleque de Xarez or the Lover’s Rock.
 This region was inhabited by Romans, Visigoths and Moors, and was finally conquered by the first Portuguese king in 1167.
-During your ride, you'll be heading to the medieval village of Monsaraz, considered a National Monument and the balcony of the great lake, with its impressive views over the Alqueva Dam and the Spanish border.
-It’s mandatory to stop at São Pedro do Corval – known as the Pottery centre in Portugal, with about 35 pottery factories.
-Enjoy a pottery experience here if you choose.
+During your ride, you'll be heading to the medieval village of Monsaraz, considered a National Monument and described as the 'balcony over the Great Lake', with its impressive views over the Alqueva Reservoir and the Spanish border.
+No visit to this region would be complete without a stop in São Pedro do Corval, Portugal’s pottery capital, home to around 35 traditional workshops.
+Here, you can browse authentic ceramics or even join a hands-on pottery experience (available on request).

 6. 6.
 Day six